Is it Time for New Leaf Springs? Here’s How to Diagnose Them

 Clue #1: Look for Any Cracks

 You might have to get a little dirty and inspect the leaf springs yourself.
-If your leaf springs have cracked, broken, or missing pieces, it is highly recommended to replace them as soon as possible.
+If your leaf springs have cracked, broken, or missing pieces, it is highly recommended replacing them as soon as possible.

 Clue #2: Swaying